osankur/compRTMC/comprtmc/README.md

 # CompRTMC
-Compositional model checking algorithms for timed automata
+Compositional model checking and reactive synthesis algorithms for timed automata

 ## Dependencies
 The tool depends on several command line programs, most of which are shipped together: